-By now, we hope your students are becoming more familiar with the 9 Traits of Critical Thinking™ and how to use the traits to enhance the thinking process.
+By now, we hope your students are becoming more familiar with what critical thinking is and how to use the 9 Traits of Critical Thinking™ during the learning process.
 The previous posting in this blog series presented a brief overview about the trait collaborate.
 This post features the critical thinking trait communicate.

 I use clear language to express my ideas and to share information.